Phydon/sf/README.md

   -c, --count
           Only print the number of search results
-          Can be combined with the --stats flag to only show stats and no other output
+          Can be combined with the --stats flag to only show stats

   -D, --depth <NUMBER>
           Set max search depth